DaLiangYe/SimpleRPCFrameworkOnJava/README.md

 Simple RPC Framework Based On Java

 Hello guys:
-My name is DaLaingye, This is an interested project in which you can learning how to builed a simplifyed RPC Framework based on JAVA.
+My name is DaLaingYe, This is an interested project in which you can learn how to builed a simplifyed RPC Framework based on JAVA.
 So, what is RPC Framework?
-RPC Framework makes it possible that a java calling other java service in another JVM platform.
-Expect the way of get instanse is differe from normal "new" operatin or SpringCloud container. you can call the instances' method without any efforts.
+RPC Framework makes it possible that a java service can call other java service in different JVM platform.
+Expect the way of get instanse is differe from normal "new" operatin or SpringCloud container. you can use the instances' method without extra efforts.

 I used some technologise you may want to kown:
 consumer-service: factory designal model, dynamic proxy, socket, serialization.